-In Canada JOEY operates close to two dozen locations.
-Of these, the following 5 are in the Metro Vancouver area.
+In Canada, JOEY operates close to 24 locations.
+Of these, the following five are in the Metro Vancouver area.

-- JOEY Burrard – in the core of downtown Vancouver at 820 Burrard Street (which is just half a kilometre up the street from the Bentall One location).
+- JOEY Burrard – in the core of downtown Vancouver at 820 Burrard Street.
+(It’s just half a kilometre up the street from the Bentall One location.)

 - JOEY Burnaby – at 1899 Rosser Avenue, just off Lougheed Highway, by Brentwood Town Centre mall.

 - JOEY Coquitlam – at 550 Lougheed Highway.
-This restaurant is close to Highway 1 and about a 5-minute drive from the Coquitlam IKEA.
+This restaurant is close to Highway 1 and about a five-minute drive from the Coquitlam IKEA.